liamhays/rk3566-mcu/rk3566_mcu_notes.md

 Manual](https://opensource.rock-chips.com/images/2/26/Rockchip_RK3568_TRM_Part1_V1.3-20220930P.PDF).
 The
 RK3568 and RK3566 are basically the same chip with [some slight changes](https://www.96rocks.com/blog/2020/11/28/introduce-rockchip-rk3568/) (scroll down to the end of the page).
+If you read this document, you should be familiar with the TRM.

-If you reference the [RISC-V ISA spec](https://riscv.org/technical/specifications/), be sure to include the privileged spec document.
+If you reference the [RISC-V ISA spec](https://riscv.org/technical/specifications/), be sure to include the privileged spec document, as the MCU only runs in Machine mode.

 Helpful hint: `|` next to a signal name is the Verilog bit-reduction operator, which is equivalent to ANDing all